SEO and SEM:

 Isn’t SEO just another way of inbound marketing?
 If it is, then how can we draw a clear line between both: SEO and SEM?

 In this blog post.
-I am going to draw that line for you and we will see what is the difference between SEO and SEM & which one is better.
+I am going to draw that line for you, and we will see what the difference between SEO and SEM & which one is better.

-Let us take a look at some very clear points of distinction:
+Let us take a look at some prominent points of distinction:

 SEM is Whole – SEO is Part